saasbook/hw-acceptance-unit-test-cycle/README.md

 /usr/local/rvm/gems/ruby-2.3.0/bin/ruby_executable_hooks:15:in `<main>'
 ```

-This can be addressed by following the instruction in the error message: `bin/rake db:migrate RAILS_ENV=test`
+This can be addressed by following the instruction in the error message (however note we don't need the `bin`): `rake db:migrate RAILS_ENV=test`

 **Part 1: add a Director field to Movies**